-This subject aims to introduce students to the design process and procedures for the talk of the construction techniques.
+This subject aims to introduce students to the design process and procedures for metalwork construction techniques.
 Students will develop an understanding that designing is a way of thinking of solutions to problems.
-They will then apply this knowledge in the preation of a design solution of their own.
-Students will also research and define the proberties of materials and the parameters of their design problem.
-Students gain knowledge of the importance of Occupational Health and Safety (OH&S) and Personal Protective Edujoment (PPE) within the classroom.
+They will then apply this knowledge in the creation of a design solution of their own.
+Students will also research and define the properties of materials and the parameters of their design problem.
+Students gain knowledge of the importance of Occupational Health and Safety (OH&S) and Personal Protective Equipment (PPE) within the classroom.